Locations of North Korea's main prison camps.

 With the publication of The Parallel Gulag, we can now definitively say that North Korea's system of concentration and labor camps, prisons, and local detention facilities is much larger than many realized.
 Considering I knew of so many similar facilities throughout the country, I reached out to North Korea analyst Joseph S. Bermudez (who also aided in the analysis of satellite imagery for the HRNK report).
 I gave him a few examples of the sites I had mapped, and he gave me his opinion on each one.
-Depending on the site, he felt the group of compounds was a mix of detention facilities, barracks for local military/paramilitary units, and agricultural related facilities.
+As with Twitter, he too said they were a mix of detention facilities, barracks for local military/paramilitary units, and agricultural related facilities.
 However, he also said that a lot more study needed to be done.

 Map showing the additional sites of interest.